imciflam/document-management-system/README.md

 ```
 pipenv shell
 ```
-4. Install Python Packages (django-heroku is required in case of deploying using heroku for postgres add-on, skip if needed)
+4. Install Python Packages (django-heroku is required in case of deploying to heroku using postgres add-on, skip if not needed)
 ```
 pipenv install django djangorestframework django-rest-knox django-heroku
 ```